lbod/delitetutorial/tutorials/beginner.md

 To create a custom element it must be **upgraded** first, this is what `delite/register` does. `delite/register` supports browsers who natively support `document.registerElement` and those who don't.

-The registration process above using `delite/register`, creates a custom element by registering the tag name `"custom-element"` as the first argument and then inheriting (prototyping) the `HTMLElement` native element (as well as the `"delite/Widget"` module).
+The registration process above using `delite/register`, creates a custom element by registering the tag name `"title-widget"` as the first argument and then inheriting (prototyping) the `HTMLElement` native element (as well as the `"delite/Widget"` module).

 Elements which inherit from `HTMLElement`